The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Metal Gear Rising: Revengeance

-Metal Gear Rising: Revengeance is fast-paced and reflex intense.
-It’s a 3D hack ‘n’ slash developed by PlatinumGames, and it’s a spin-off to the Metal Gear Solid series.
+Metal Gear Rising: Revengeance is fast-paced and reflex-intense.
+It’s a 3D hack ‘n’ slash developed by PlatinumGames and a spin-off to the Metal Gear Solid series.

-The gameplay is different from previous titles in the series as there’s more of a focus on combat.
+The gameplay differs from previous titles in the series, as there’s more focus on combat.
 As a result, it plays more like Nier and Nier: Automata than a Metal Gear Solid game.

 This game’s other notable aspects are a great soundtrack, superior story writing, and fast-paced action.
 And, of course, the fan-favorite antagonist, Senator Steven Armstrong.